AdobeDocs/campaign-classic.en/help/platform/using/about-fda.md

 ### Create temporary schemas {#create-temporary-schemas}

-You can manage several accesses to an FDA Greenplum external database.
-A dedicated option lets you create a working schema directly when configuring an external account.
+You can manage several accesses to Greenplum external database throuhgh FDA.
+A dedicated option lets you create a working schema directly when configuring the external account.

 ![](assets/fda_work_table.png)